lightly-io/team-awareness-training/README.md

 The course will have a scientific viewpoint as a starting point.
 Everything taught should be verified in clinical trials and/or the participants own experiences.
 The teachers measures KPIs such as stress and focus before and after the course.

 ### Target outcomes
 This course aims to lower stress and increase focus in all participants.
 Target number depends on the team.
 A decrease of stress by 25%-30% is a good starting point.
-I've been able to reproduce that result consistenly over my last 5 courses.
+I've been able to reproduce that result consistenly over my last courses.
+If you don't get boosted focus as a result of this course, re-iterate.

 The results are dependent on the amount of effort every participant puts in.
 These practices are more practical than theoretical.
 Just reading about them will not help.
 Just knowing them will not help.
 They have to put in the work.
 It's like physical exercise, in that way.